migaid/migaid.github.io/menu/english.md

 IBAN: HU79 1200 1008 0011 4912 0060 0004
 SWIFT/BIC: UBRTHUHB

-#### Funding medical aid
-Migration Aid cannot accept money directly.
-However, if you would like to give money, you can donate to **Mikszáth Pharmacy’s bank account (Egészségért Foundation)**.
-The pharmacy has been supporting our work with pharmaceuticals for a while now.
-Though refugees are entitled for free basic health care services, they need to pay for medicines, and first aid products.

-When you donate, please send an e-mail to the adomany@migrationaid.net address with the amount you have given, so we can also keep track of the donations.

-      Beneficiary name: Mikszáth Gyógyszertár az Egészségért Alapítvány
-      Comment: Migration Aid
-      Bank account number: 10918001-00000067-39140008
-      Name of the bank: UniCredit Bank Hungary
-      Address of the bank: 1054 Budapest, Szabadság tér 5-6., Hungary
-      IBAN: HU69 1091 8001 0000 0067 3914 0008
-      SWIFT: BACXHUHB

-Some systems require more details and can't take accented characters.
-Pls use thes edetails:

-      Beneficiary name: Mikszath Gyogyszertar
-      Beneficiary address: Mikszath K ter 4, 1088 Budapest, Hungary

 <!--
  The most needed items for the supply of train stations: